sahrsolar/sahrsumana/README.md

-# My ePortfolio while studying the MSc in Computer Science with University of Essex
+# My ePortfolio while studying the MSc in Data Science with University of Essex